 - Measuring Cups and Spoons – Various sizes will work well to measure all the ingredients for this recipe.

-- Storage Bowl with Lid – The mixture must be placed in a bowl with a lid or tightly covered in plastic wrap and stored in the refrigerator for several hours or overnight before churning.
+- Storage Bowl with Lid – You will need to chill the mixture in a bowl with a lid or tightly covered in plastic wrap for several hours or overnight before churning.

 Ingredients Needed